 - Complete mandatory pre-departure training online, including health and safety training;

 - Attend any in-person orientation specific to the travel location that is provided for you prior to departure or upon arrival in the travel destination;

 - Address health and safety concerns prior to departure (e.g., check-ups, immunizations, continuity of care preparations with the insurance provider for anticipated medical needs during travel.)

-Student preparedness to take on the heightened responsibilities associated with international travel is also an eligibility consideration.
+Student preparedness to take on the heightened responsibilities associated with international travel is an eligibility consideration.
 Minimally, students must be in good academic and disciplinary standing at the University to be considered for international travel.
 Eligibility criteria may vary depending on the international activity planned, with higher disciplinary and academic standards required for some locations and activities.
-Student participants approved for international travel under the auspices of the University are expected to contribute to the mitigation of known risks for their chosen activity and location by following recommendations from U.S. DOS, the CDC and the University.
+Student participants approved for international travel under the auspices of the University are expected to contribute to the mitigation of known risks for their chosen activity and location by reviewing and following recommendations from U.S. DOS, the CDC and the University.
 The University, at its sole discretion, may deny approval for international travel.

 Students and faculty/staff/units traveling with, sponsoring or promoting student programs abroad must keep the Associate Director for International Health, Safety and Security appraised of any changes to their address and contact information while abroad.
 Changes should be submitted as soon as possible to firstname.lastname@example.org at a minimum within 24 hours of any deviation from the original travel itinerary submitted to the same email account prior to departure.

 Students are held to the University of Iowa Code of Student Life while abroad for University purposes in addition to any additional codes of conduct from the sponsoring unit, Study Abroad, affiliate or host.